AkBo24/lidar-pi/REST API Service Specification.md

 ### **REST API Service Specification for Lidar Data Collection and Retrieval**

-**Role**: Principle Software Engineer
+**Role**: Software Engineer
 **Project**: REST API Service for Controlling and Accessing Lidar Data on Raspberry Pi

 ---

 ### **Overview**

-This service is responsible for managing Lidar sensor data collection from a YDLidar connected to a Raspberry Pi and making this data available via a RESTful API.
+This service manages and exposes Lidar sensor data from a YDLidar connected to a Raspberry Pi via a RESTful API.
 The service will allow starting and stopping the Lidar data collection, list available data files, and download the data in CSV format.

 ---